 My last ‘know before you go’ may actually surprise you with all my talk about this being a fun event for families but I will tell you, as usually the pictures we capture show the beauty and calmness in that moment.

 What it doesn’t show, is my husband or I yelling at our kids not to touch the ornaments for the millionth time.
 Nor, does it show us telling them to stay with us or to stop running.
 The little one has to go to the bathroom (again?!)
-Their hats and gloves I got them to put on are being strewn on the floor as they walk for me to pick up or I’m being asked ‘Mom, can you hold this?’
+Their hats and gloves I tried to so hard to get them to put on, are being strewn on the floor as they walk for me to pick up or I’m being asked ‘Mom, can you hold this?’
 And as they dart among the lights outside, jumping on a wall, yelling to each other and hiding in bushes, my husband and I look at each other, sigh and he says what we were both thinking “This is fun but it would have been so much better, romantic even, if the kids had stayed home!”

 If you have gone to Winter Reimagined at Tower Hill Botanic Gardens, please leave a comment and let me know how much you and your family enjoyed it.